Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: Concluding remarks

 Jean Sammet observed early on that ``expressions grow to exceed the space available''~\cite{Sammet:PLHF:1969}.
 This has held true to a really astonishing extent!
 Even today, Gr\"obner Bases and Quantifier Elimination can have explosive memory demands even on problems of modest size.

 It is becoming evident that knowing the history of computer algebra and symbolic computation is important for the general public, not just for us.
-By the time of this ISSAC meeting, the authors of this paper will have run a session on historical topics at the 30th Applications of Computer Algebra (ACA) conference in Crete in July 2025.
-The plan there is to have a number of first-hand reports from individuals who were present in earlier days, and then to form a group to build up a fuller record of this history in book form.
+In the week previous to ISSAC 2025, some of the authors of this paper ran a session on historical topics at the 30th Applications of Computer Algebra (ACA) conference in Crete.
+The plan there was to have a number of first-hand reports from individuals who were present in earlier days, and then to form a group to build up a fuller record of this history in book form.
+That session was a success, and the project is ongoing.
 Those who read this paper and who have relevant information or insight are encouraged to get in touch so that they can provide input to that enterprise.